Sharing is caring!

 5. Use Rubbing Alcohol Clean Microfiber Furniture

-Microfibre furniture is easy to maintain until it gets really dirty or stained.
-To remove stains, spot-clean microfiber furniture garment with some rubbing alcohol and a brush.
+Microfiber furniture is easy to maintain–until it gets really dirty or stained.
+To remove stains, spot-clean microfiber furniture garments with rubbing alcohol and a brush.
 You’ll still want to remove the covers where you can to put them in the wash.
-However, since the alcohol can also stain the microfiber depending on color and type, I recommend testing this out in an inconspicuous location before doing it somewhere noticeable.
+However, since the alcohol can also stain the microfiber depending on color and type, I recommend spot testing this in an inconspicuous location before doing it somewhere noticeable.

 Use rubbing alcohol to clean the micro fiber sofavia The Creek Line House